 I do like Cook’s, however their recipes are a bit fussy for me, so here you will find my take –a simple version of one of their magnificent salmon recipes.

-½ pound salmon
+- ½ pound salmon

-1 cup cherry tomatoes, sliced in quarters
+- 2 cups cherry tomatoes, sliced in quarters

-1 teaspoon apple cider vinegar
+- 1 tablespoon apple cider vinegar

-2 tablespoons fresh basil, finely chopped
+- 2 tablespoons fresh basil, finely chopped

-celtic sea salt to taste
+- ¼ teaspoon celtic sea salt

 - Turn oven on to 500°F

 - Cut fish into 2 pieces, leaving skin on; rinse and pat dry with paper towel